-Ben has over 15 years of experience defending individual, class action and governmental lawsuits in US state and federal courts, with a particular focus on product liability, mass tort and consumer fraud litigation.
-Ben brings valuable global expertise and perspective to his clients by also serving as international coordinating counsel in defending and counseling clients in similar lawsuits filed in jurisdictions outside the United States, including Australia, Brazil, Canada, Nigeria, the Philippines, Russia and South Korea.
+Ben routinely defends and counsels clients in individual, class action and governmental lawsuits in US state and federal courts, with a particular focus on product liability, mass tort and consumer fraud litigation.
+Ben brings valuable global expertise and perspective to his clients by also serving as international coordinating counsel in defending and counseling clients in similar lawsuits filed in multiple jurisdictions outside the United States, including lawsuits in Australia, Brazil, Canada, the Netherlands, Nigeria, the Philippines, Russia and South Korea.

-Ben is a litigator, but also a client advisor, and he routinely advises companies and investors on issues relating to product and environmental liability risks and disclosures across various sectors, including the tobacco, food and beverage, and energy and mining sectors.
+Ben is a litigator, but also a client advisor, and routinely advises companies and investors on issues relating to product and environmental liability risks and disclosures across various sectors, including the financial services, tobacco, food and beverage, energy and mining sectors.

-Ben was named to Benchmark Litigation's "Under 40 Hot List" for 2017 and 2018, and in Legal 500 for Product Liability, Mass Tort and Class Action (2017-2020), where Ben's clients describe his client service as "exceptional," praise his ability to "couple deep knowledge of science and law with fresh approaches" and commend him for being a "master at working with experts in a whole host of scientific and medical fields."
+Ben was named to Benchmark Litigation's "Under 40 Hot List" for 2017 and 2018, and has been named in the Legal 500 for Product Liability, Mass Tort and Class Action (2017-2021), where Ben's clients describe his client service as "exceptional," praise his ability to "couple deep knowledge of science and law with fresh approaches" and commend him for being a "master at working with experts in a whole host of scientific and medical fields."